qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 Managing Users and Groups
 =========================

-Access to various QATrack+ features for users is defined based on which groups a user belongs to and which permissions have been assigned to their groups, or them specifically.
+Access to various QATrack+ features for users is defined based on which groups a user belongs to and which permissions have been assigned to their groups, or to their user account specifically.

 .. _auth_groups: